singularian/mdencode/docs/mdzip_cpp.md

 # Modscan Iteration Calculator

 This is the modscan iteration number calculator.
-It can uses division to determine the number of partitions in a modulus scan iteration.
+It can use division to determine the number of partitions in a modulus scan iteration.

 Modscan_iterations = (Number / Modulus) + 1